How Residential IPs Improve Your UK Streaming Experience

 Which UK Services Need a Residential IP?

 In practice, almost all of them.
-BBC iPlayer and ITVX are the strictest, but Channel 4, My5, Sky, NOW and DAZN all detect and block data-centre VPNs too.
+BBC iPlayer and ITVX are the strictest, but Channel 4, Channel 5, Sky, NOW and DAZN all detect and block data-centre VPNs too.
 A residential IP is what keeps every one of them working from abroad — on the same connection, at the same time.

 How to Get a UK Residential IP